Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/blacklistManagement-generic-mqtt.md

-# management IDD
+# blacklistManagement IDD
 **generic_mqtt & generic_mqtts**

 ## Overview

-This page describes the generic_mqtt and generic_mqtts service interface of management which enables which enables systems (with operator role or proper permissions) to handle (query, create, remove) blacklist entries.
+This page describes the generic_mqtt and generic_mqtts service interface of blacklistManagement which enables systems (with operator role or proper permissions) to handle (query, create, remove) blacklist entries.
 This service interface is implemented using protocol, encoding as stated in the following tables:

-**GENERIC-MQTT**
+**generic_mqtt**

 Profile type | type | Version
 --- | --- | ---